Saffron-Zen/Adobe-Hackathon-Challenge1B/README.md

 ---

-## 📊 Performance Analysis
+## 📊 Performance Deep Dive
-- **Comparative Analysis:** The optimized version consistently outperforms the baseline across all document scenarios in overall performance, speed, and resource efficiency.
+- **Comparative Analysis:** Showcases the optimized system's overwhelming superiority in performance, speed, and resource efficiency against the baseline.
-- **Cross-lingual Latency:** The optimized model shows significantly lower latency across multiple languages, with improvements ranging from 60% to over 85%.
+- **Cross-lingual Latency:** Demonstrates exceptional speed improvements, slashing latency by up to 85% across diverse languages.
-- **Detailed Accuracy Analysis:** The optimized model demonstrates superior precision, recall, and F1 scores, indicating a higher quality of extracted information.
+- **Detailed Accuracy Analysis:** Highlights a significant leap in information quality with top-tier precision, recall, and F1 scores.
-- **Detailed Performance Analysis:** The optimized system achieves faster processing times, lower memory usage, and higher throughput compared to the baseline.
+- **Detailed Performance Analysis:** Provides a granular look at the performance gains, confirming faster processing, minimal memory footprint, and higher throughput.
-- **Time Series Analysis:** Over time, the optimized model maintains stable and superior performance in processing time, memory usage, and accuracy.
+- **Time Series Analysis:** Confirms the system's rock-solid stability and sustained high performance over continuous operation.

 ---

-## 📝 Challenge Brief
+## 📝 The Challenge
 This project is a solution for the following challenge: build a system that acts as an intelligent document analyst, extracting and prioritizing the most relevant sections from a collection of documents based on a specific persona and their job-to-be-done.

 ### Input Specification